 Some Korean letters are preferred for boy names, while others are favored for girl names.
-We are going to talk about what letters are commonly used for boy names in Korea and some characteristics in naming boys.
+In this article, we will discuss the frequently used letters for boy names in Korea and highlight some characteristics of naming boys.

-It is also avoided on account of the culture of ancestor worship in Korea.
-For example, if a man gives his father’s name to his son, he has to call his son by his father’s name, which is regarded as disrespectful.
+In Korea, naming a son after an ancestor is avoided due to the culture of ancestor worship.
+For example, if a man gives his father’s name to his son, he has to call his son by his father’s name, which is considered disrespectful.

-In contrast, men’s names were officially written in the genealogical record, and they were allowed to include the common syllable of the generation (also called Hangnyeolja) in their names.
+In contrast, men’s names were officially written in the genealogical record, and they were allowed to include the common syllable of the generation (called Hangnyeolja) in their names.
 Thus, people can know what generation of the family a man is from only from his name.

 Some of the most commonly used Hangnyeol are as below: